opatiny/chemexper-internship-workbook/variousIT/mqtt/mqtt.md

 **e.g.:** `home/#`

-## Brocker
+## Broker

-The **brocker** is basically a postman.
+The **broker** is basically a postman.
 It receives and sorts all the messages, and forwards them to the devices that are concerned.

-We will use the mosquito brocker.
+We will use the mosquito broker.

 ## Messages

 ### Birth
-Special message published whenever connection is established between a client and the brocker.
+Special message published whenever connection is established between a client and the broker.

 ### Death
 Special message published before closing a connection.